Stair carpet holders or replacement cylindrical brackets (only)

-- The cylindrical Runner eyes to hold runner rods are hinged, with the stair rod clamped in place through the centre, and held in place with two screws on either side of the runner.
+- The cylindrical Runner brackets are hinged and hold the stair rod clamped in place; they are held in place with two screws and fix on either side of the runner stair carpet.
 The Front Fix carpet holders are suitable for fitted carpets which are full width and these clamp over the top of the rod and are held in place with two screws through the carpet.
-Meanwhile, the Side Fix eyes are also suitable for fitted carpets and are screwed into the stringboard or the wooden sides of the staircase but are not suitable for winder staircases.
+Meanwhile, the Side Fix eyes are also suitable for fitted carpets and screw into the stringboard or the wooden sides of the staircase but are not suitable for winder staircases.